Jewsie/jc-mining-revamped/README.md

 Discord Support
 https://discord.gg/xvU7HxsENH

 Wanna use the items I do?
-Make sure you have these in your items.lua
+Make sure you have these in your items.lua for rsg-core(VORP is below)
 ```-- Crafting aterials
     ['iron']      = {['name'] = 'iron',      ['label'] = 'Iron',       ['weight'] = 1, ['type'] = 'item', ['image'] = 'iron.png',      ['unique'] = true, ['useable'] = true, ['shouldClose'] = true, ['combinable'] = nil, ['level'] = 0, ['description'] = 'A material used to craft with!'},
     ['aluminum']      = {['name'] = 'aluminum',      ['label'] = 'Aluminum',       ['weight'] = 1, ['type'] = 'item', ['image'] = 'aluminum.png',      ['unique'] = true, ['useable'] = true, ['shouldClose'] = true, ['combinable'] = nil, ['level'] = 0, ['description'] = 'A material used to craft with!'},